 Maintaining your privacy online has to rank as one of the most compelling factors when choosing to purchase a VPN, so when services violate that trust they’re better left alone.

 UK-based HideMyAss made headlines in 2011 when it admitted to handing over traffic logs of Cody Kretsinger, a member of hacking collective LulzSec, to the FBI.
-This information subsequently lead to his arrest, despite the company’s official policy of not storing any logs pertaining to web traffic content.
+This information subsequently led to his arrest, despite the company’s official policy of not storing any logs pertaining to web traffic content.

-Realistic alternatives to HideMyAss
+The best alternatives to HideMyAss

 In this section, we’ll take you through a list of VPNs that’ll give you an unrivaled browsing experience whilst also guaranteeing your privacy and anonymity.
 They’ve been ranked on the following factors: